space307/pure-index/README.md

     }
 ```

-- `--collect-usages, -u` — outputs a list of all unique uses of the package.
+- `--collect-usages, -u` — outputs a list of all unique uses of the package.<br />
   Useful if the package index file contains `export *` syntax.
 Or to search for all uses of an external package.
 [More info]()

 ```sh